Sensor-based sorting: Steinert GmbH – Sorting technologies for mining and recycling

 Steinert provides sorting technologies for recycling and mining industries using a variety of sensors, like X-ray, inductive, NIR and color optical sensors and 3D laser camera, which can be combined for sorting a variety of materials.
 NIR technology is used in the recycling field.

 Tomra Sorting Solutions │ Mining

 A sensor-based sorting equipment supplier with large installed base in the industries mining, recycling and food.
 Tomra's sensor-based sorting equipment and services for the precious metals and base metals segment are marketed through a cooperation agreement with Outotec from Finland, which brings the extensive comminution, processing and application experience of Outotec together with Tomra's sensor-based ore sorting technology and application expertise.

 Raytec Vision │ Sorting solutions for food industry

 Raytec Vision is a camera and sensor-based manufacturer based in Parma and specialized in food sorting.
 The applications of Raytec Vision's machines are many: tomatoes, tubers, fruit, fresh cut, vegetables and confectionery products.
 Each machine can separate good products from wastes, foreign bodies and defects and guarantees high levels of food safety for the final consumer.

+Comex – Sorting technologies for mining

+Comex provides sorting technologies for mining industries using multi-sensory solution integrated in the same sorting units, like X-ray, hyper-spectral IR and color optical sensors and 3D cameras, which can be very effective in identifying and sorting of various mineral particles.
+Integration of AI models for sensor data processing is of critical importance to achieve good sorting results.